 When enjoying a night out on the town, there are several triggers you may expose yourself to including bright flashing lights, loud music, food and alcohol.
-Some people also engage in the use of recreational drugs.
 A slice of cheesecake or pizza can do far more damage for some people than others.

 That said, your headache is not typically immediate.
-If yours is, something else might have triggered you from earlier.
+If yours is, something else might have triggered it.
 The migraines tend to start within three hours of consuming alcohol.
 For some people, it starts as early as 30 minutes.
 Sometimes, migraines don’t plague patients until the next morning, just as their blood-alcohol content level is back to normal.
-Many people confuse this with a regular hangover until the intensity of the migraines set in.
+Many people confuse this with a regular hangover until the intensity of the migraine sets in.

 What Can You Do to Prevent an Alcohol Induced Headache?

 Many people have turned to abstinence as their preventative measure for reasons stated above.
-What then?
-Here are some things people have found useful.
+Here are some other things people have found useful.